General information and tips for prospective fellowship applicants

 • Those enrolled at a community college must have plans to transfer to a four-year school.

-• Applicants must demonstrate financial need and have documented experience of working for the betterment of the LGBTQ community.
+• Applicants must demonstrate financial need and have documented experience working for the betterment of the LGBTQ community.

 • Geographically unrestricted